angmur112/free-gen-ai-bootcamp-2025/lang-portal/frontend-react/frontend TecSpec.md

 ## Overview

-This document outlines the technical specifications for the Japanese Learning Portal frontend application built with React.
+This document outlines the technical specifications for the Learning Portal frontend application built with React.

 ## Technology Stack